Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/documentation/campaign.md

-# Campaign: Revenge of the Rain Gods
+# Campaign: Revenge of the Rain God

 Warning: these pages will contain spoilers!